IoUCert: Robustness Verification for Anchor-based Object Detectors: Definition and Injectivity of the and Functions

-\section{Definition and Injectivity of the $h$ and $\phi$ Functions}
+\section{Definition and Injectivity of the $\psi$ and $\phi$ Functions}

-In this section we illustrate the $\phi$ functions for different object detectors which the different models that we analyse employ to convert their predicted logits to bounding box predictions in the centre format.
+In this section we illustrate the $\phi$ functions that the different object detectors we analyse employ to convert their predicted logits to bounding box predictions in the centre format.
 We further show that these functions are strictly monotonic and in turn injective/one-to-one which is a requirement for our coordinate transformation.
-Besides this, we prove the injectivity of the $h$ function.
+Besides this, we prove the injectivity of the $\psi$ function.

 We first analyse the injectivity of a number of components that are often employed as a part of $\phi$: \begin{itemize} \item Let $d_1: \mathbb{R} \to \mathbb{R}, x \mapsto e^x$, then $\frac{\partial d_1(x)}{\partial x} = e^x > 0$, \ie $e^x$ is strictly monotonically increasing and therefore injective. \item Let $d_2: \mathbb{R}_{>0} \to \mathbb{R}_{>0}, x \mapsto x^2$, then $\frac{\partial d_2(x)}{\partial x} = 2x > 0 \: \forall \: x>0$.
 Therefore $d_2$ is strictly monotonically increasing on $\mathbb{R}_{>0}$ and therefore injective. \item Let $d_3: \mathbb{R} \to \mathbb{R}_{>0}, x \mapsto \sigma(x) := \frac{e^x}{1+e^{x}}$.
 We obtain that $\frac{\partial d_3(x)}{\partial x} = \frac{e^x}{(1+e^x)^2}$.
 From $e^x>0$ it follows that $(1+e^x)^2>0$ and therefore $\frac{e^x}{(1+e^x)^2}>0$, implying that $\sigma(x)$ is strictly monotonically increasing and injective. \item Let $d_4: \mathbb{R} \to \mathbb{R}, x \mapsto ax + b$ be an affine function. $\frac{\partial d_4(x)}{\partial x} = a$, therefore $d_4$ is strictly monotonically increasing for $a > 0$ and strictly monotonically decreasing for $a < 0$.
 This implies that $d_4$ is injective for $a \neq 0$ \end{itemize}